magiclen/validators/README.md

 ## Customization

-This crate also provides macros to create customized validated structs for any strings and numbers.
+This crate also provides macros to create customized validated structs for any strings, numbers and Vecs.

 For example, to create a struct which only allows **"Hi"** or **"Hello"** restricted by a regular expression,